commschamp/commsdsl/doc/Manual_commsdsl2tools_qt.md

 project.

-Similar to the [custom code injection defined for the commsdsl2comms](Manual_commsdsl2comms.md##custom-code) the relevant code snippets are expected to have specific extensions:
+Similar to the [custom code injection defined for the commsdsl2comms](Manual_commsdsl2comms.md##custom-code) the relevant code snippets are expected to reside in the same relative path as the generated and to have specific extensions:

 - **.inc** - Add extra include statements to the file.
 - **.extend** - Extend the defined original class.